jonniebigodes/freecodecampdynamicwebapps/readme.md

   - /src/
     - this folder contains all the view implementation and also the routing logic used.
-  - /src/Challenges/
+  - /src/Assets/
-    - This folder contains the logic bits for the challenges that required some extra logic used.
+    - This folder contains the stylesheets and other types of media
-  - /src/Challenges/components
+  - /src/Challenges/components/
     - Inside this folder are the components i.e views used for the challenges
+  - /src/mockData/
+    - This folder contains the implementation of some mock data for testing purposes
   - /dist/
     - This folder contains the release(aka build files).